 Theia Kaida dress, $260, BHLDN

 What could be more romantic than a dress covered in lace roses?
-We're obsessed with this sophisticated sheath style, which features thin straps and a satin waist detail in a barely-there blush hue.
+We're obsessed with this timeless sheath style, which features thin straps and a satin waist detail in a barely-there blush hue.

 Catherine Deane rose lace Frida dress, from $115, Rent the Runway